 This criterion assesses the extent to which critical-thinking skills have been used to analyse and evaluate the research undertaken.

 (Strands: Research, Analysis and Discussion and evaluation)

-The "research" refers to both literature sources and data collected and processed by the students themselves.
+In a chemistry EE, the "research" refers to both literature sources and data collected by the students themselves.
 This research must be consistently relevant to the research question.